lucaci32u4/mqttbridge/protocols/support/supporting-new-devices.md

 * `MqttAdapter` converts back and forth between variable value type (`Ty`) and MQTT values (`String`).
 This class also handles augmenting Home Assistant Discovery with variable-specific properties.
 There are a few implementations available for most-used data types.

 Finally, we will have to make our new device available by adding it to `DeviceChooseModule` in the `initialize` method.

+## Marantz devices

+Marantz devices have very bad documentation for the control protocol.
+There are some spreadsheets available on their website that specify what variables which device supports, but they are incomplete and probably outdated.

+There are at least 2 versions of the control protocol, out of which we implement the new one found in [this spreadsheet](../Marantz%202014%20NR%20Series%20-%20SR%20Series%20RS232%20IP%20Protocol.xls).
+Support for the old protocol ([this other spreadsheep](../Marantz_RS232C_Command_List-Receiver_All.xls)) will be available in the near future.

+The groundwork to implement marantz (and probably denon) devices is already done.
+We only need to modify the `MarantzDeviceImplementation` class to build the appropiate list of variables for each device type.